sassoftware/sasoptpy/doc/guide/components.rst

 **Getting the current value**

-After the solve is completed, the current value of an expression can be obtained using the :func:`Expression.get_value` method:
+After the solve is completed, you can obtain the current value of an expression by using the :func:`Expression.get_value` method:

 >>> print(profit.get_value())
 42.0

 **Getting the dual value**

-Dual values of :class:`Expression` objects can be obtained using :func:`Variable.get_dual` and :func:`Constraint.get_dual` methods.
+You can retrieve the dual values of :class:`Expression` objects by using :func:`Variable.get_dual` and :func:`Constraint.get_dual` methods.

 >>> m.solve()